Sairyss/domain-driven-hexagon/README.md

 - Can contain other objects, such as other entities or value objects.
 - Responsible for the coordination of operations on the objects it owns.
 - Know nothing about other layers.
-- Domain entities data should be modelled to accomodate business logic, not some database schema.
+- Domain entities data should be modelled to accommodate business logic, not some database schema.
 - Entities must protect their invariants, try to avoid public setters and update state using methods.
 - Validate Entities and other domain objects on creation and throw an error on first failure.
 [Fail Fast](https://en.wikipedia.org/wiki/Fail-fast).